airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.common.md

 ### Use the Concepts

--   Modify the `toupper` program so that it reads from `STDIN` and writes to `STDOUT` instead of using the files on the command-line.
+-   Modify the `005-01-toupper` program so that it reads from `STDIN` and writes to `STDOUT` instead of using the files on the command-line.

 -   Change the size of the buffer.